ZOOCHOSIS: STEREOTYPIC BEHAVIOUR IN CAPTIVE WILD ANIMALS

 Abnormal behaviour in captive animals can include stereotypic behaviours – highly repetitive, invariant, functionless behaviour, such as repetitive pacing, swaying, head-bobbing, bar-biting, over-grooming or excessive licking.
 These behaviours result from “the frustration of natural behaviour patterns, impaired brain function, or repeated attempts to deal with some problem” (Mason, 2005).

-Continuous walking back and forth or in a circle, following the same path.
+The constant walking back and forth or in a circle, following the same path.
 Signs of regular pacing include definite paths worn in the ground.
-Seen in many captive animals, especially big cats and canids (for example, wolves).
+Seen in many captive animals, especially big cats and canids, such as wolves.

 The continual licking, sucking or biting of walls, bars or gates in an enclosure.
 Often seen in giraffe and primates.